 - This setting is not necessary in a single-node cluster. - After setting up the shutdown agent, conduct a test for the forced stop of cluster nodes to make sure that the correct nodes can be forcibly stopped.
-For details of the test for the forced stop of cluster nodes, refer to "1.4 Test" in "PRIMECLUSTER Installation and Administration Guide." - The contents of the SA_vmk5r.cfg file and the rcsd.cfg file of all nodes should be identical.
-If not, a malfunction will occur. - If you changed a user password created in "3.1.1 Creating the User for the Forced Stop", perform this step again with a new password. - Be sure to perform the following operations on all nodes.
+For details of the test for the forced stop of cluster nodes, refer to "1.4 Test" in "PRIMECLUSTER Installation and Administration Guide."

+- The contents of the SA\vmk5r.cfg file and the rcsd.cfg file of all nodes should be identical.
+If not, a malfunction will occur.

+3.7.1.2.1 Distributing Client Certificates for the User for the Forced Stop